socifi/golog/Readme.md

 ### Atexit

-Inspired by [atexit module](github.com/tebeka/atexit) go logging facility also offers the possibility to register a function which will be run on system exit.
+Inspired by [atexit module](github.com/tebeka/atexit) golog also offers the possibility to register a function which will be run on system exit.
 However this functionality has the same caveat as atexit, the program needs to be closed with any `Exit(code int)` function in this module.
 This function as well as `AddExitHandler(handler func())` which registers functions to be run on program exit is defined for both module, logger and entry.

 A side note: To access local variables use closures: